avila209/CMPE_195/README.md

 #### Advisor: Dr. Nima Karimian

 ## Raspberry Pi Code
+### Preparing to Run the code
+    Ensure you have all the necessary libraries required for this project installed on the Raspberry Pi.
+    The libraries required are: '$ pip install obd', '$ sudo apt-get install bluetooth bluez-utils blueman', '$ sudo apt-get install python3-pyqt5'.
+    Other libraries included in this project come preinstalled in the Raspberry Pi.
 ### Initial setup
     Step 1.
 Check if the RPi is connected to OBD-II.
+If not, initiate the bluetooth connection.
     Step 2.
-Run command "sudo rfcomm bind rfcomm0 00:1D:A5:03:E8:51"
-                How to get the MAC Address: Run "bluetoothctl" and "devices" to retrieve it.
+Run command "sudo rfcomm bind rfcomm0 (OBD MAC Address)00:1D:A5:03:E8:51" How to get the MAC Address: Run "bluetoothctl" and "devices" to retrieve it.
     Step 3.
-Run the python code "Main_4.py", output should be displaying after approximately 60 seconds.
+Run the python code "Main.py", output should be displaying after approximately 60 seconds.

 ### To-Do: (RPi)
 - [x] Connect GPIO Pins with Blind-spot symbols in the GUI